simplenodeorm/simplenodeorm/README.md

 For help in generating ORM model, metadata and repository objects a java maven application is available on github at <a href="https://github.com/simplenodeorm/ormobjectgenerator">ormobjectgenerator</a>

+An example implementation is available on github at <a href="https://github.com/simplenodeorm/simplenodeorm-example">simplenodeorm example application</a>